Germany: Gorillas delivery riders protest unfavorable working conditions | DW | 20.07.2021

 Gorillas is already among the top delivery apps in Germany, but the number of competitive companies is growing fast.
 Whether or not Gorillas workers succeed in getting their demands met could set a precedent for delivery and warehouse workers in Germany.

-Cansel Kiziltepe, an SPD politician and current member of the Bundestag, joined the protesters in solidarity.
+Cansel Kiziltepe, a current member of the Bundestag for the Social Democrats, joined the protesters in solidarity.

 "I've supported the Gorillas workers' fights for a few months now," Kiziltepe said.
 "It's important to send a message to the delivery industry that codetermination rights need to be fulfilled in Germany.
 Our goal is that wages and contracts are organized by collective agreements."